What Happened to the Lion of Judah

-Why is Israel’s current government so resolutely determined to hand over land and strategic positions to its enemies—even when it keeps backfiring?
+Why is Israel’s current government so determined to hand over land and strategic positions to its enemies—even when the policy keeps backfiring?
 Israel pulled out of southern Lebanon in 2000 and Hezbollah moved in.
 Within months of taking over southern Lebanon, Hezbollah guerillas crossed into Israeli territory and abducted three idf soldiers near Shebaa Farms.
-That resulted in what, until this week, must have been the most lopsided prisoner swap in the history of hostage negotiations.
-Three years after their lopsided victory, Hezbollah again conducted a cross-border raid, kidnapped two Israeli soldiers and initiated an aerial attack against northern Israel with a barrage of Katyusha rockets.
+That resulted in what, until this July, must have been the most lopsided prisoner swap in the history of hostage negotiations.
+Three years after their victory, Hezbollah again conducted a cross-border raid, kidnapped two Israeli soldiers and initiated an aerial attack against northern Israel with a barrage of Katyusha rockets.

-Why, after responding to Hezbollah’s attack with force—after publicly stating that the fighting would not stop until the captives were returned and Hezbollah was destroyed—did Olmert back away from those promises within days and later end the conflict without fulfilling either of those objectives?
+Why, after responding to Hezbollah’s attack with force—after publicly stating that the fighting would not stop until the captives were returned and Hezbollah was destroyed—did Prime Minister Ehud Olmert back away from those promises within days and later end the conflict without fulfilling either of those objectives?

 Glutton for Punishment

-Even still, gluttonous for punishment, Israel’s government is now begging Bashar Assad for peace, even if it means relinquishing control of the strategically critical Golan Heights to Syria.
+Even still, gluttonous for punishment, Israel’s government is now begging Syrian President Bashar Assad for peace, even if it means relinquishing control of the strategically critical Golan Heights.
 Why—even when a majority of Israelis are dead-set against it?

-And why, if Israeli and Syrian leaders have never been this close, did Assad ignore his Israeli counterpart at the Mediterranean Union last weekend?
+And why, if Israeli and Syrian leaders have never been this close (as Olmert claims), did Assad ignore his Israeli counterpart at the Mediterranean Union in July?
 Hours before the summit began, Olmert sent Assad a note in which he expressed his “serious” desire for peace and requested direct talks between the two nations (instead of working through a Turkish mediator).
 During the summit, Olmert tried everything short of blowing Bashar a kiss in order to get his attention.
 But Israel’s newest partner for “peace” refused to even acknowledge Olmert with a glance, let alone shake his hand.
 About 20 minutes before Olmert’s speech at the summit, Assad got up and walked out.